ropensci/roweb3/content/blog/2025-06-05-mentors-2025/index.en.md

 Within the rOpenSci community, I am a maintainer of the [eph package](https://docs.ropensci.org/eph/), a tool designed to facilitate the analysis of the Permanent Household Survey of Argentina.
 I participated as a student in a previous cohort of the rOpenSci Champions Program, where my package [went through the rOpenSci peer review process.](https://github.com/ropensci/software-review/issues/593).

-I am very excited to be part of the Program as a mentor.
+I am very excited to be part of the program as a mentor.
 I want to be able to pass on my experience in R package development to those who are taking their first steps in this community.
 But I also want to learn from other people, from their journeys, their motivations and their projects.
-I am convinced that opening spaces for exchange and mutual support is fundamental to continue building a diverse, inclusive and supportive community.
+I am convinced that opening spaces for exchange and mutual support is fundamental to continuing to build a diverse, inclusive and supportive community.

 ## Elina Gómez